bentonstark/starksoft-aspen/README.md

 # starksoft-aspen
 security and cryptography library that includes a FTPS client, GnuPG wrapper, Windows smartcard API, and proxy clients

-written in c# under LGPL3
+Written in c# under LGPL3 and testing under .NET 4.0/4.5 and Mono 4.0/4.5.
+Compiles with .NET/Mono 2.0+

 official repository

 nuget image: https://www.nuget.org/packages/starksoft.aspen

 Gpg Features
-* executes gpg.exe or gpg2.exe to sign, encrypt, decrypt with streams
+* executes Windows gpg.exe / gpg2.exe or Linux gpg / gpg2 to sign, encrypt, decrypt, verify with streams
-* locates the GPG executable via registery or by user supplied path
 * retrieve a collection or DataSet of the keys
 * output ASCII Armor or Binary
-* optional passphrases when decryption data.
+* optional passphrases when decryption data
 * async methods
+* import public keys

 Proxy Features
 * SOCKS 4, 4a, 5